helium/HIP/0053-mobile-dao.md

 Proof-of-Coverage Specification

-The Mobile Network subDAO is required to constantly interrogate Mobile Network hotspots using the Proof-of-Coverage mechanism to ensure that hotspots are representing their locations accurately and providing functional radio coverage.
+The Mobile Network subDAO is required to constantly interrogate Mobile Network Hotspots using the Proof-of-Coverage mechanism to ensure that Hotspots are representing their locations accurately and providing functional radio coverage.

-PoC implementation proposed in the Helium Mobile Network subDAO is based on wireless coverage being verified through LoRa hotspots issuing “challenges” to “challengees” and “witnessing” over the air interface.
+PoC implementation proposed in the Helium Mobile Network subDAO is based on wireless coverage being verified through LoRa Hotspots issuing “challenges” to “challengees” and “witnessing” over the air interface.
 However, for the 5G wireless protocol, radios cannot both challenge and witness the packets over the air, as the 5G/LTE and other cellular protocols are designed for the radio to interact with a UE (such as cell phone) vs another radio..

-For Mobile Network subDAO we propose to separate the challenge and witness function(s) between the operator of a hotspot and a mapper device (such as a phone or a dedicated mapper) with a sim card that has been authorized to perform the witness function.
+For Mobile Network subDAO we propose to separate the challenge and witness function(s) between the operator of a Hotspot and a mapper device (such as a phone or a dedicated mapper) with a sim card that has been authorized to perform the witness function.
 During the launch stages of the DAO we propose a simplified approach to mapping coverage as follows:

 The world is divided into hexes using the H3 geospatial [indexing system](https://h3geo.org/docs/).
-All hotspots exist as NFTs associated with their unique pub keys and will receive _Eligibility Rewards_ and _Mapping Rewards_.
-All hotspots will receive eligibility rewards as long as they meet the following minimum criteria:
+All Hotspots exist as NFTs associated with their unique pub keys and will receive _Eligibility Rewards_ and _Mapping Rewards_.
+All Hotspots will receive eligibility rewards as long as they meet the following minimum criteria:

-1. Stay registered in a Spectrum Access System (SAS), as evidenced by the Domain Proxy software that’s operated by a hotspot vendor
+1. Stay registered in a Spectrum Access System (SAS), as evidenced by the Domain Proxy software that’s operated by a Hotspot vendor
-2. Meet minimum backhaul QoS of 100Mps on the downlink and 10Mps on the uplink, as evidenced by the randomized backhaul challenges run by the hotspot firmware
+2. Meet minimum backhaul QoS of 100Mps on the downlink and 10Mps on the uplink, as evidenced by the randomized backhaul challenges run by the Hotspot firmware
 3. Be located in a hex that’s been whitelisted for rewards

-All hotspots that have remained eligible (i.e. received eligibility rewards) during the last 4 consecutive epochs, will be eligible to receive mapper rewards.
+All Hotspots that have remained eligible (i.e. received eligibility rewards) during the last 4 consecutive epochs, will be eligible to receive mapper rewards.

 Any device (first and foremost a phone) with the proper sim card can be a witnessing device on the